codefresh-io/onprem/restore/README.md

 # Backup Codefresh Onprem Using Pipeline

-Codefresh on-prem backup can be done using Codefresh pipeline and the archive can be uploaded to a storage of your choice.
+Codefresh on-prem restore can be done using Codefresh pipeline that will fetch the archived restore artifact and restore each data layer.

-## Environment Variables - Backup and upload archive to Azure BLOB
+## Environment Variables - Restore from Azure BLOB archive

 | Variable| Value| Description|
 | --- | --- | --- |